Aspartate–tRNA ligase

-The 3 substrates of this enzyme are ATP, L-aspartate, and tRNA(Asp), whereas its 3 products are AMP, diphosphate, and L-aspartyl-tRNA(Asp).
+The 3 substrates of this enzyme are ATP, L-aspartate, and tRNA^{Asp}, whereas its 3 products are AMP, diphosphate, and L-aspartyl-tRNA^{Asp}.

-This enzyme belongs to the family of ligases, to be specific those forming carbon-oxygen bonds in aminoacyl-tRNA and related compounds.
-The systematic name of this enzyme class is L-aspartate:tRNAAsp ligase (AMP-forming).
+This enzyme belongs to the family of ligases, to be specific those forming carbon–oxygen bonds in aminoacyl-tRNA and related compounds.
+The systematic name of this enzyme class is L-aspartate:tRNA^{Asp} ligase (AMP-forming).
 Other names in common use include aspartyl-tRNA synthetase, aspartyl ribonucleic synthetase, aspartyl-transfer RNA synthetase, aspartic acid translase, aspartyl-transfer ribonucleic acid synthetase, and aspartyl ribonucleate synthetase.
-This enzyme participates in alanine and aspartate metabolism and aminoacyl-trna biosynthesis.
+This enzyme participates in alanine and aspartate metabolism and aminoacyl-tRNA biosynthesis.